davelovemartin/php-bootcamp/README.md

 * Use PhpMyAdmin to run some MySQL,
 * Recreate a database table (using Select, Order by and Where SQL Statements and the PHP while loop).

 ## Week Three - A SQL query goes into a bar, walks up to two tables and asks, "Can I join you?"
+[Week Three Files](/week-three/)
 We address more concepts needed for upcoming assignments - Working with More Data

 * Perform CRUD operations on the database table from the Browser,